The meme-based cryptocurrency DOGE has seen massive growth and sharp declines since its launch.

 Musk has been a vocal advocate for cryptocurrencies over the years.
 He has tweeted about Bitcoin, Ethereum, and Dogecoin on more than one occasion.
 As seen with his previous tweets, they had some effect on the price of the cryptocurrencies, notably Bitcoin, over the last six months.

 In February, Telsa filed a document with the SEC.
 It stated that the company had purchased $1.5 billion worth of Bitcoin.
-The company also communicated that it would start accepting Bitcoin as a method of payment.
-Two weeks prior, Musk added “#bitcoin” to his Twitter bio.
+The company also communicated that it would start accepting Bitcoin as a payment method.
+Musk added “#bitcoin” to his Twitter bio two weeks prior.
 This sent Bitcoin’s price up by 20%.

 In May, Tesla and Musk reversed their decision to accept Bitcoin as payment.
 They cited energy usage during bitcoin mining as the reason.